bgsi-id/pl-cyp2c19/README.md

 ## Introduction

-**pl-cyp2c19** is a workflow for detecting variants and generating pharmacogenomics data in the CYP2C19 gene panel.
+**pl-cyp2c19** is a workflow for detecting variants and generating pharmacogenomics (PGx) report for a nanopore CYP2C19 gene panel.

 The pipeline can currently perform the following: